Deputy Head of Clerking

 Assistant Practice Manager

+“Extraordinarily intelligent [and] extremely responsive”, Adam has a broad commercial chancery practice acting in and advising on commercial and private wealth disputes both at home and abroad.
+He is “a top-notch advocate”, “great on his feet and on paper”, who “impresses sources with his courtroom advocacy skills”.
 Adam’s cross-disciplinary approach across Chambers’ main fields of practice means his commercial nous is frequently brought to bear in the private wealth sphere, while his deep knowledge of equitable, trust and corporate principles is widely sought out in commercial matters.

 Current or recent work includes:

-Other important reported cases include Jet2.com v Blackpool Airport [2012] 2 All ER (Comm) 1053 – leading Curt of Appeal decision on “best endeavours” clauses; DHL GBS (UK) Ltd v Fallimento Finmatica [2009] 1 Lloyd’s Rep 430 – arbitration and public policy exception in the Judgments Regulation; and Michael Wilson & Partners v Emmott [2008] 1 Lloyd’s Rep 616 – leading English authority on the confidentiality of arbitrations and exceptions.
+Other reported cases include Jet2.com v Blackpool Airport [2012] 2 All ER (Comm) 1053 – leading Court of Appeal decision on “best endeavours” clauses; DHL GBS (UK) Ltd v Fallimento Finmatica [2009] 1 Lloyd’s Rep 430 – arbitration and public policy exception in the Judgments Regulation; and Michael Wilson & Partners v Emmott [2008] 1 Lloyd’s Rep 616 – leading English authority on the confidentiality of arbitrations and exceptions.

 Adam is an experienced adviser and advocate on corporate matters both domestically and offshore.

-Other important work includes Labrouche v Frey [2016] EWHC 268(CH), substantial and long running breach of trust claim raising numerous issues of English, Swiss and Liechtenstein law; Slutsker v Haron Investments (2013) ITELR 257 – ground-breaking case concerning lex situs rule and choice of law for matrimonial property; and Clark v WWF and ors [2011] WTLR 961 – first case conclusively establishing application of lex situs to capacity to create will.
+Older cases include Labrouche v Frey [2016] EWHC 268(CH), substantial and long running breach of trust claim raising numerous issues of English, Swiss and Liechtenstein law; Slutsker v Haron Investments (2013) ITELR 257 – ground-breaking case concerning lex situs rule and choice of law for matrimonial property; and Clark v WWF and ors [2011] WTLR 961 – first case conclusively establishing application of lex situs to capacity to create will.

 ‘A real intellectual giant of the chancery Bar’ (Legal 500, 2025)